 If your school is one making use of Google Apps for your .edu email address as well, Chromebooks can be even more of a no-brainer considering the deep integration with Google's services.
 And depending on your choice, you could stand to save a huge amount of money going with a Chromebook for your laptop rather one running any other operating system.
 Read along to see our picks for the best Chromebook to take to college this year.

-The best choice: Lenovo ThinkPad 11e Chromebook
+The best choice: ASUS Chromebook C201

 No matter your choice, we're sure you'll be able to keep up with school work and personal business with any of these great Chromebooks while attending college.
-With these sleek, light and inexpensive laptops, you may just be the envy of a few of your friends who are dealing with their clunky Windows laptop as well.